 Once you add a handful of sites to your blogroll, you want to email them and let them know.
-If they add you to their blogroll within 7 days, keep them on your blogroll… if not replace them with another blog.
-Repeat this whole process until you have a handful of sites that are linking to you within their blogroll.
+If they add you to their blogroll within seven days, keep them on your blogroll.
+If not, replace them with another blog.
+Repeat this process until you have a handful of sites that are linking to you within their blogroll.

 Step #8: Leave comments

-It’s a tedious task to leave comments on other people’s blog, but it is a necessary evil.
-Add of all the blogs in your space to a feed reader and once a day comment on at least 5 new blog posts.
+It’s a tedious task to leave comments on other people’s blogs, but it is a necessary evil.
+Add all the blogs in your space to a feed reader and comment on at least five new blog posts once a day.

-Your comments should be thorough, and shouldn’t be spammy or self-promoting.
-Instead you should just try to provide valuable input that benefits other people.
+Your comments should be thorough.
+They shouldn’t be spammy or self-promoting.
+Instead, you should try to provide valuable input that benefits other people.

-Also when you leave comments, use your real name and blog URL.
+Also, when you leave comments, use your real name and blog URL.
 This way if people like what you have to say, they’ll click on your name and end up on your blog.
-This is a great way to gain readers… and it is actually the approach Pete Cashmore used to help gain his first few readers for Mashable.
+This is a great way to gain readers.
+It is actually the approach Pete Cashmore used to help gain his first few readers for Mashable.

 Step #9: If all else fails, buy readers

-Even if you do all of the things above, there isn’t a guarantee that you’re blog will be popular.
+Even if you do all of the things above, it doesn’t guarantee that your blog will be popular.
 You should be able to get tens of thousands of readers through the methods above, but getting hundreds of thousands is a much harder task.

-What you can do is find other popular blogs in your space and pay them to blog about your blog and how great it is.
-When they write the blog post make sure you have them tell their readers to subscribe to your RSS feed.
+What you can do is find other popular blogs in your space and pay them to blog about how great your blog is.
+When they write the blog post, make sure you have them tell their readers to subscribe to your RSS feed.

-I used that exact approach with Quick Sprout and when I launched it I had over 1000 RSS subscribers within 3 days.
-Then when I published a blog post I had a decent sized audience, which is how I naturally got comments and link backs.
+I used that exact approach with Quick Sprout, and when I launched it, I had over 1,000 RSS subscribers within three days.
+Then, when I published a blog post, I had a decent size audience, which is how I naturally got comments and link backs.

 When buying blog posts from other bloggers, feel free to have them nofollow the links to you as you don’t want to get penalized for “buying links”.

-Just make sure you continually rinse and repeat the steps above… as many of the methods such as guest posting can be used on a regular basis.
-Within 6 months of doing everything above, you should have a popular blog that gets at least 10,000 monthly visitors if not well over 25,000 visitors.
+Just make sure you continually repeat the steps above as many of the methods, e.g., guest posting, can be used on a regular basis.
+Within six months of doing the described steps, you should have a popular blog that gets at least 10,000 monthly visitors, if not well over 25,000 visitors.